Control and Estimation of Vehicle Dynamics

 Period: January 2007 - 2012

-The aims of the proposed research are: (a) development of precise control-oriented vehicle dynamics models with emphasis on tyre models; (b) development of vehicle dynamics estimators based on the so-called sensor fusion concept (fusion of ABS sensors, accelerometers, gyroscopes, and GPS); (c) design and comparative analysis of vehicle dynamics control systems for various configurations of actuators and sensors.
-The project should, thus, give clear answers about the level of driving safety, comfort and performance improvements based on the application of advanced actuators and sensors, as well as about optimal structures of estimators and controllers needed to achieve this goal.
-The final research results would be faithful nonlinear and linearised models of tyre and vehicle dynamics, and optimal systems of vehicle dynamics estimation and control for various control tasks.
+The project aims to provide clear answers about the level of improvements in driving safety, comfort, and performance based on the application of advanced actuators and sensors, as well as the optimal structures of estimators and controllers required to achieve these improvements.
+The final research results would include faithful nonlinear and linearized models of tire and vehicle dynamics and optimal systems for vehicle dynamics estimation and control for various tasks.